 At the point that a Resident expresses any areas of dissatisfaction, we empower our staff to resolve their concerns at the first point of contact.
-We will seek resident feedback at the end of your enquiry to check your resident satisfaction levels.
-Where a resident remains unhappy with our approach, we will escalate their concerns through our internal formal complaint's procedure.
+We seek resident feedback at the end of the enquiry to check resident satisfaction levels.
+Where a resident remains unhappy with our approach, we will escalate their concerns through our internal formal complaints' procedure.